cb-flts/docs/README.md

 # Technical Design Documentation
-Technical documentation on the Computer-Based Flexible Land Tenure System
+Technical documentation on the design of the Computer-Based Flexible Land Tenure System